 Definition: Continuous improvement is the act of continually looking to improve upon a process, product, or service through small incremental steps.
+It is a organized method to continuous identify, define, implement, measure, and analyze the effectiveness of change.

-Why Use a Continuous Improvement Process (CIP)
+Purpose of a Continuous Improvement Process (CIP)

 Implementing a Continuous Improvement Process in an organization should be standard practice now.
 Studies have shown the main benefits of a CIP are: